Fisk, Missouri

-Fisk is a small city in Butler County, Southeast Missouri, United States.
+Fisk is a small city in Butler County, Missouri, United States.
 It is located right along the Butler-Stoddard County line on U.S. Route 60, along the St. Francis River.
 The population was 312 at the 2020 census.

 Fisk is included within the Poplar Bluff Micropolitan Statistical Area.

 History

 A post office called Fisk has been in operation since 1899.
 The community was named after Samuel J. Fisk, the proprietor of a local sawmill.